 Because of that, I wouldn’t pay that much attention to the date on the label.
 If the powder didn’t spoil, prepare a small amount, and check if it’s okay to drink or not.

-That being said, you should know is that nonfat dried milk retains quality better than whole dried milk.
-That’s because the former doesn’t contain any fats, which makes it more stable.
+That being said, you should know is that nonfat dry milk retains quality better than whole dry milk.
+That’s because the former doesn’t contain any dietary fat, which makes it more stable.

 Last but not least, let’s touch upon the topic of nutritional value.
 While the nutrients such as carbohydrates, protein, fat (if there’s any), and minerals, remain untouched for years, you cannot tell the same about vitamins.
 The vitamin content slowly degrades over time, so if you want to take advantage of that added vitamin D, make sure to use the powdered before its date.